Do you stand accused of having committed a road traffic offence?

 If so then it is essential that you maximise your chances of saving your driving licence.
-You are looking for the lawyer, barrister or solicitor, who will give you the best chance of doing so.
-You Google ‘success rates motor offence solicitors’ and find a whole series of solicitors’ websites laying claim to success rates of between 95-100%.
+Which means that you are probably looking for the lawyer, barrister or solicitor, who will give you the best chance of doing so.
+So how do you find the right lawyer?
+It is more than likely the you will turn to the internet and Google motor offence solicitors’.
+Google will present you with pages of solicitors’.
+You visit their websites and notice that nearly all of them claim success rates of between 95-100%.

+Legal Cases are rarely black or white.
 I regularly represent motorists who have pleaded ‘Guilty’ to speeding.
-In 2016 I had a client who was sentenced for speeding at 127 mph.
-After considering carefully his mitigation the court elected not to ban him (at all).
-How should this be compared with a solicitor who presents mitigation for a client who avoids a ban (let’s say for speeding at 91 mph in a 70 mph limit)?
+Recently I had a client who was charged with speeding at 127 mph.
+After considering carefully his mitigation the Court elected not to ban him (at all).
+How should this be compared with a solicitor who presents mitigation for a client who avoids a ban, let’s say for speeding at 91 mph in a 70 mph limit?
 You may think that it would be relatively easy to avoid a ban in the latter case compared with the former.
 So, how much weight should each case be accorded in a ‘success rates’ table?

 To take a variation on the above example I recently represented, upon a ‘Guilty’ plea, a man caught speeding at over 110 mph.
 He was banned for 28 days.
 As soon as we were out of earshot of the magistrates he made clear to me in emphatic terms that he regarded the sentence as a ‘result’ (he was thrilled that the ban was short enough to allow him to keep his job when he had justifiably expected a markedly longer ban).

 Contested hearings have even more variables than ‘guilty’ pleas (too many to summarise in a short article of this type).
 Consequently, they are even less suitable for measurement in any kind of ‘success’ table.

-So, the next time you read of a motor offence solicitors’ firm claiming to have an impressive ‘success’ rate, as measured by their percentage of ‘successes’ in motor offence cases, you might care to email them to ask for the criteria which they have agreed should be used.
+So, the next time you read of a motor offence solicitors’ firm claiming to have an impressive ‘success’ rate, as measured by their percentage of ‘successes’ in motor offence cases, why not email them to ask for the criteria which they have agreed should be used.
 You might also care to see whether they have enabled their clients to post Google reviews (as opposed to selectively using testimonials).

-So how can you assess the abilities of lawyers you identify online?
+How can you assess the abilities of lawyers you identify online?

 Many motor offence defence lawyers do not allow their clients this opportunity.
-Please note that as of September 2017 my clients are free to post reviews on Google.
+Please note that I encourage my clients to post reviews on Google.
 Any reviews posted cannot be vetted by me (contrast this with the selective posting of testimonials on websites when only positive reviews are posted.)
 Finally, so long as you ensure that your lawyer is experienced and specialises in the area of law with which you are concerned, then you will have done what you can to ensure you have the best representation available.

 motor offence barrister